Students at UVa

 An antivirus program called Microsoft Endpoint Protection is provided for you at no cost as long as you are at UVa.

 TIP: Once you have your Permanent password, go to the UVa Software Gateway and download the appropriate version for your operating system.

 Backup File Storage: Free through UVa Box

 Once you have your Permanent password, log into UVa Box to create your account for the first time.

-You can store up to 50GB in your UVa Box account, and while software isn’t required for Box—you can access it with just a Web browser—you’ll probably prefer the drag-and-drop interface and auto-synch convenience of installing Box Sync on your computer.
+You get a whopping 50GB of storage in your UVa Box account for free, and while software isn’t required (you can access Box via a Web browser), you’ll probably prefer the drag-and-drop interface and auto-sync convenience of installing the Box Sync software.

 Box offers smartphone & tablet apps and a mobile-friendly website, as well.